 - Automatic Captions addition involves speech-to-text recognition and subsequent image overlay to present the text on the screen (for example YouTube or Facebook automatic subtitling features).

 Sentiment Analysis is a subset of pattern recognition that takes an extra step to define its nature and what it can mean.
 In other words, it tries to understand what is behind the words - the mood, opinion and, most importantly, an intent.
 It is one of the more sophisticated types of pattern recognition.

-Sentiment analysis can be used to explore the variety of reactions from the interactions with different kinds of platforms.
+Sentiment analysis for business solutions can be used to explore the variety of reactions from the interactions with different kinds of platforms.
 To do that, the system uses unsupervised machine learning on top of basic recognition procedure.

 The assumptions of the sentiment analysis are usually grounded in credible sources such as dictionaries, but it can also include more customized databases depending on the context of the operation.